marmoi/marmoi.github.io/index.md

 My research interests include audio signal processing, machine learning, acoustic scene classification and sound event detection.

 ## <img src="../img/career.png" height="50px"> My career
 For a brief and compact overview, take a look at my 2-page [CV](../documents/Martin_CV.pdf).
-Machine Listening GroupWeb Information Systems group](https://research.tuni.fi/machinelistening/), [Tampere University](https://www.tuni.fi/en) since 2020.
-Between 2019 and 2020 I was a Postdoc in the same group.
+I have been working as a postdoctoral research fellow at the [Machine Listening Group](https://research.tuni.fi/machinelistening/), at [Tampere University](https://www.tuni.fi/en) since 2020.
+Between 2019 and 2020 I was a Postdoc in the [Image and Signal Processing group] https://isp.uv.es/.
-I received my PhD in 2019 from the [Universitat de Valencia](https://www.uv.es/), where I worked in the [signal processing and acoustic technology group](https://spat.blogs.uv.es/).
+I received my PhD in 2019 from the [Universitat de València](https://www.uv.es/), where I worked in the [signal processing and acoustic technology group](https://spat.blogs.uv.es/).
 I have worked on acoustic signal processing, more specifically in the field of sound event recognition, the topic of my PhD thesis.